 And it’s not only women’s football grabbing the attention of American investors.
 Last year, the Women’s National Basketball Association (WNBA) raised US$75m.
 And in February, the Seattle Storm franchise was valued at a record US$151m – about 15 times the sale price of several WNBA teams sold previously – after minority stakes were bought in the team.

 While there are still major concerns over the gender pay gap, including at this World Cup, there are more opportunities than ever for female athletes across different sports to seal large sponsorship deals.
 U.S. women’s professional sports sponsorships grew 20% year-on-year in 2022, with this number expected to increase again in 2023.

-Kerr, 29, has an endorsement deal with $NKE, while she also has relationships with $EA and $CBA.
-Japanese tennis star Naomi Osaka, 25, makes US$50m a year off the field, with deals with the likes of $NKE, $NSANY and $MA.
-And Chinese-American freestyle skier Eileen Gu, 19, made more than US$20m last year through endorsements and sponsorships.
+Japanese tennis player Naomi Osaka, 25, makes US$50m a year off the field, with deals with the likes of $NKE, $NSANY and $MA.
+Australian football star Sam Kerr, 29, has an endorsement deal with $NKE, while she also has relationships with $EA and $CBA.
+And Chinese-American freestyle skier Eileen Gu,19, made more than US$20m last year through endorsements and sponsorships.

 The positive impact of backing women’s sport is irrefutable for brands, and the opportunities are only set to grow and grow for female athletes – and investors – across a wide variety of sports.

 Stella is a markets analyst and writer with almost a decade of investing experience.
 With a Masters in Accounting from the University of Sydney, she specialises in financial statement analysis and financial modelling.
 Previously, she worked as an equity analyst at Australian finance start-up, Simply Wall St, where she took charge of the market insights newsletter sent out to over a million subscribers.
 At Stake, Stella has been key to producing the weekly Wrap articles and social media content.